mbarosendal/mbarosendal/README.md

 ## Hi there 👋

-My name is Michael, and I'm currently studying Data Science in Denmark, focusing on building a strong programming skillset in C#.
+My name is Michael.
+I'm currently studying Data Science in Denmark, focusing on building a strong programming skillset in C#.

-    💡 Interested in backend development, API design, and getting systems to communicate efficiently.
+- 💡 Interested in backend development, automation, and getting systems to communicate efficiently.
-    🛠️ Working on smaller pet projects like a folder organizer and a cheap ticket finder.
+- 🛠️ Working on smaller pet projects like a file organizer and a cheap train ticket finder.
-    📚 Upcoming specialization in Automation & Scripting and Backend/API Development.
+- 📚 Upcoming specialization in Automation & Scripting and Backend/API Development.
-    🎓 Expected to graduate in summer 2026.
+- 🎓 Expected to graduate in summer 2026.

 <!--
 **mbarosendal/mbarosendal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.